geodynamics/aspect/cookbooks/composition_passive_particles/doc/composition_passive_particles.md

     numerical diffusion of the compositional field.

--   `pT path:` This property is interesting in that the particle property&rsquo;s values always exactly mirror the pressure and temperature at the particle&rsquo;s current location.
+-   `pT path:` This property is interesting in that the particle property's values always exactly mirror the pressure and temperature at the particle's current location.
 This does not seem to be very useful since the information is already available.
 However, because each particle has a unique id, one can select a particular particle and output its properties (including pressure and temperature based on the `pT path`